 Confidence in sales means allowing “no” in your conversations from both sides.

 When you’re confident about your ability to do your job well and close enough deals to hit your goals, you can prioritize the right things.

 Many unsure salespeople end up prioritizing the prospect, not their current clients or team.
 So they close unfit clients, which ends up hurting everybody.

 Newer entrepreneurs are particularly prone to this danger.
 It’s hard enough splitting your time between everything you need to do.
-But because you’re trying to run a growing business, it’s hard to say no to money—even if that money is coming from somebody that will make your life harder.
+But because you’re trying to run a growing business, it’s hard to say no to money—even if that money comes from somebody who will make your life harder.